 \begin{pro} In the Chow ring of $\cM(\cP)^{\CC^*}$, we have

 Furthermore, in the localized equivariant Chow ring, we have

 \end{pro}

-\begin{proof} It follows from the standard proof using convexity and we recall here the main arguments.
+\begin{proof} The results follow from the standard proof using convexity; we recall the main arguments.

 The variety $\cX$ is the zero locus of a section of the vector bundle $\cN$ over the ambient space $\cP$.
-This section induces a map $s$ from the moduli space of stable maps to $\cP$ to the direct image cone $\pi_*f^*\cN$, see \cite[Definition $2.1$]{Li}.
-Since the moduli space $\cM(\cP)^{\CC^*}$ is fixed by the action of $\CC^*$, then it maps to the fixed part of the direct image cone, that is the vector bundle $\cE_\mathrm{fix}$.
+This section induces a map $s$ from the moduli space of stable maps to $\cP$ to the direct image cone $\pi_*f^*\cN$; see \cite[Definition $2.1$]{Li}.
+Since the moduli space $\cM(\cP)^{\CC^*}$ is fixed by the action of $\CC^*$, it then maps to the fixed part of the direct image cone, that is, the vector bundle $\cE_\mathrm{fix}$.
 Hence we have the fibered diagram

 where the bottom map is the embedding as the zero section.
 The fixed part of the distinguished triangle \eqref{exactseqobstr} gives a compatibility datum of perfect obstruction theories for the fixed moduli spaces.
-Functoriality of the virtual fundamental cycle gives
+The functoriality of the virtual fundamental cycle gives

-which is the desired result once we push-forward via the map $j$ on both sides.
+which is the desired result once we push forward via the map $j$ on both sides.
 The second part of the statement follows from the moving part of the distinguished triangle \eqref{exactseqobstr}. \end{proof}